azureossd/azureossd.github.io/_posts/2023-07-24-Troubleshooting-volume-mount-issues-on-Azure-Container-Apps.md

 - Operations such as restarts, updates, or deployments may fail if the application is dependent on a storage mount.

 Consider the following during troubleshooting from with the Container App console:
-- Ensure the account can be pinged with `tcpping` - eg., `tcpping somestorageaccount.file.core.windows.net`
+- Ensure the account can be pinged with `tcpping` - eg., `tcpping somestorageaccount.file.core.windows.net` - test with **both** ports 443 and 445.
+You also use the `nc` command, such as `nc somestorageaccount.file.core.windows.net 445`
 - Ensure the address is resolvable - you can use either `dig` or `nslookup` - eg., `nslookup somestorageaccount.file.core.windows.net`
+   - You can specify a DNS server with the `nslookup` command by doing `nslookup somestorageaccount.file.core.windows.net x.x.x.x`
 - If the address can be resolved and be pinged, then this is likely not a DNS issue as it's resolvable but rather this may indicate the client is blocked from access.
-- If the address is _not_ resolvable - this may be an issue with the DNS configured - you may also see `could not resolve address for someaddress.file.core.windows.net`
+- If the address is _not_ resolvable - this may be an issue with the DNS configured - you would also see `could not resolve address for someaddress.file.core.windows.net`

 Additionally, review [Securing a custom VNET in Azure Container Apps with Network Security Groups](https://learn.microsoft.com/en-us/azure/container-apps/firewall-integration.)